LeanKit-Labs/lux-autohost/README.md

 });
 ```

-### Configuring the whitelist/blacklist
+### Configuring include/exclude

 By default, lux-autohost will wire up metrics on *every* action.
 You may have actions that you don't care about monitoring (for example: an action that fires any time a text input updates as a user types).
-You can choose to add actions to the blacklist, OR you can switch lux-autohost into whitelist mode, and only the actions specified will be monitored.
+You can choose to add actions to an "exclude" list, OR you can switch lux-autohost into "include" mode, and only the actions specified will be monitored.

 ```javascript
 define([